| Among the many "ghost stories" that Orpheus Group

 or at any other time during the Chronicle a way out

+of their situation.
 Another reason is to give ghost characters a way to come back

 for heavy-duty vengeance, or to do things that a Spirit or Hue